Erasmus: Second visit to England (1505–1506)

 For Erasmus's second visit, he spent over a year staying at recently married Thomas More's house, now a lawyer and Member of Parliament, honing his translation skills.

 Erasmus preferred to live the life of an independent scholar and made a conscious effort to avoid any actions or formal ties that might inhibit his individual freedom.
-In England Erasmus was approached with prominent offices but he declined them all, until the King himself offered his support.
+In England Erasmus was approached with prominent offices but he declined them all, until King Henry VII himself offered his support.
 He was inclined, but eventually did not accept and longed for a stay in Italy.

 Italy

 In 1506 he was able to accompany and tutor the sons of the personal physician of the English King through Italy to Bologna.

 His discovery en route at Park Abbey of Lorenzo Valla's New Testament Notes was a major event in his career and prompted Erasmus to study the New Testament using philology.

 In 1506 they passed through Turin and he arranged to be awarded the degree of Doctor of Sacred Theology (Sacra Theologia, the highest theological degree, conferring the ius docendi right to teach theology anywhere), from the University of Turin per saltum at age 37 (or 40).
 Erasmus stayed tutoring in Bologna for a year; (Note: He made friends with aristocrat Mark Laurin, future Dean of Bruges.) in the winter, Erasmus was present when Pope Julius II entered victorious into the conquered Bologna which he had besieged before.